lambda-build-week-droom/Backend/README.md

 # Frameworks

--   What 3rd party frameworks are you considering using?
+-   ## What 3rd party frameworks are you considering using?

+    -   Cloudinary

 -   Do APIs require you to contact its maintainer to gain access?

+    -   No

 -   Are you required to pay to use the API?
+    -   No
 -   Have you considered using Apple Frameworks?
 (MapKit, Healthkit, ARKit?)
+    -   No

 # For Data Scientists